I am the world’s worst celebrity stalker.

 I tried to snap a pic of Reza and only got a portion of his head (he’s the one on the left.)
 You can’t even see his signature moustache because he’s facing the other direction.
 Paparazzi fail.

-Four trips to Los Angeles, and that’s all I have to show for it in terms of celebrity encounters.
+Four trips to Los Angeles, and that’s all I had to show for it in terms of celebrity encounters.

 How to find celebrity houses in Los Angeles